 So, in conclusion, we hope we were successful in our endeavour to impart knowledge about Data Mining and the various Data Mining Tools available in the market today.
 We hope that we were able to provide our readers with a comprehensive list of Data Mining tools and frameworks which would help them to build a data ecosystem for building, testing, and implementing data models, which would, in turn, enable them to derive value out of their data at enterprise scale.
 Data Mining is one of the most promising opportunities in the world right now and anyone with a knack for Data Mining and Analytics should definitely know about these tools and frameworks so that they can choose the tool which is best for them.

 Frequently Asked Questions

-- Accuracy – Accuracy of a Data Mining tool can be measured with the help of the calculation of error rate, error rate at rejection, mean squared error, lift and profit or ROI (Return on Investment).
+- Accuracy: The accuracy of a Data Mining tool can be measured with the help of the calculation of error rate, error rate at rejection, mean squared error, lift and profit or ROI (Return on Investment).

-- Explanation – The Data Mining tools and models should be explained clearly to the end user.
-Automated rule generation, model validation and OLAP (Online Analytical Processing) integration can be used for measuring explanation.
+- Explanation: The Data Mining tools and models should be explained clearly to the end user.
+Automated rule generation, model validation and OLAP (Online Analytical Processing) integration can be used for measuring explanations.

 - Integration: The third factor which should be considered while selecting a Data Mining tool is that the Data Mining tool should be well integrable with the current business process.
 This integration can be measured with the help of proprietary data extracts, metadata, predictor preprocessing, predictor and prediction types, dirty data, missing values and scalability.

 Ans: In our opinion, RapidMiner and Python are two of the most easy-to-learn Data Mining tools.
 However, the answer to this question may vary from person to person.
 Also, it might happen that for some particular use case some Data Mining tool is easier, while for some other use case, some other Data Mining tool is easier and more preferable.